christianb/android-lifecycle-handler/README.md

 ```

 ## Inject the lifecycle aware Handler
-When you are using a DependendencyInjection Framework or a service locater like [Koin](https://insert-koin.io/) you can inject it.
+When you are using a DependendencyInjection Framework or a service locater like [Koin](https://insert-koin.io/) you can inject the lifecycle aware `Handler`.
 ```
 module {
   // a single instance of LifecycleHandlerFactory
-  // it gets a lambda that every time its being called returnes a new Handler with a main looper. single { LifecycleHandlerFactory { Handler(Looper.getMainLooper()) } }
+  // it gets a lambda that every time its being called returnes a new Handler with a main looper. single { LifecycleHandlerFactory() }

   // uses the LifecycleHandlerFactory to create a new handler with a LifecycleOwner as parameter. factory<Handler> { (lifecycleOwner: LifecycleOwner) -> get<LifecycleHandlerFactory>().create(lifecycleOwner) }